SEAL Team Six: Recruitment, selection and training

 Like all special operations forces units that have an extremely intensive and high-risk training schedule, there can be serious injuries and deaths.
 SEAL Team Six/DEVGRU has lost several operators during training, including parachute accidents and close-quarters battle training accidents.
 It is presumed that the unit's assessment process for potential new recruits is different from what a SEAL operator experienced in his previous career, and much of the training tests the candidate's mental capacity rather than his physical condition.
 Every candidate chosen will have already completed their respective advanced training pipelines; Basic Underwater Demolitions/SEAL training, the Special Warfare Combatant-Craft Crewman training, Special Amphibious Reconnaissance Corpsman training, the Navy EOD training or Navy Dive School.

 Candidates are put through a variety of advanced training courses led by civilian or military instructors.
 These can include free climbing, land warfare, advanced unarmed combat techniques, defensive and offensive advanced driving, advanced diving, communications and Survival, Evasion, Resistance and Escape training.
 Candidates are also taught how to pick locks on cars, doors, and safes.
 All candidates must perform at the top level during selection, and the unit instructors evaluate the candidate during the training process.
 Selected candidates are assigned to one of the Tactical Development and Evaluation Squadrons.
 Unlike regular SEAL Teams, SEAL Team Six operators can attend almost any other military course to receive further training depending on the unit's requirements.

 Like Delta Force, live-fire marksmanship drills in both long-range and close-quarter battle drills are done with hostage roles being played by other students to help build the candidates' trust between each other.

-DEVGRU regularly trains and operates with special forces units from other countries such as the British Special Air Service and Special Boat Service, Australia’s Special Air Service Regiment and 2nd Commando Regiment, Israel’s Shayetet 13 and Canada’s Joint Task Force 2.
+DEVGRU regularly trains and operates with special forces units from other countries including the Australian 2nd Commando Regiment, the British Special Boat Service and Canada's Joint Task Force 2.